M&A Outlook and Trends

 Robust tailwinds are anticipated to drive an acceleration in M&A activity through late 2025 and into 2026.
 However, persistent tariff-related headwinds may present economic challenges, exerting pressure on consumer confidence and corporate balance sheets.
 Explore the latest market trends and dynamics impacting dealmaking.

-U.S. M&A volumes have surged +23% through the end of August, driven by a record wave of mega-deals (>$10B) as CEOs gain confidence in strategic acquisitions.
-The tech, consumer, and media & telecom sectors led the charge, fueled by AI innovation, resilient consumer spending, and digital transformation momentum.
+U.S. M&A volumes have surged +32% through the end of Q3, driven by a record wave of mega-deals (>$10B) as CEOs gain confidence in strategic acquisitions.
+The tech and financial services sectors led the charge, fueled by AI innovation, supply chain optimization, and digital transformation momentum.

 Macroeconomic Mixed Signals